mel-project/bridge-sol/README.md

 owner first, to take ownership of the Wmel and then burns it.

-The contract stores the (address, amount) tuple in a mapping which is used on the themelio bridge contract to prove an address's latest burn.
+The contract stores the (address, amount) tuple in a mapping which is used on the Themelio bridge contract to prove an address's latest burn.

 TODO should the amount overwrite or accumulate?